๐Ÿ”ฌ Science-based ยท Free ยท No signup ยท 30+ species

 ๐Ÿ How much to feed a ball python

-Ball pythons eat prey weighing approximately 10โ€“15% of their body weight, fed every 7โ€“21 days depending on age.
-A 500g juvenile ball python should eat one ~50โ€“75g prey item (a weaned rat or adult mouse) every 7โ€“10 days.
-Adults over 1.5kg eat one medium rat (80โ€“150g) every 14โ€“21 days.
-Always use frozen/thawed prey โ€” live rodents can seriously injure your snake.
-A prey item should be roughly the same width as the widest part of your snake's body.
+Ball pythons eat prey weighing 10โ€“15% of their body weight every 7โ€“21 days depending on age.
+A 500g juvenile needs one ~50โ€“75g prey item (weaned rat or adult mouse) every 7โ€“10 days.
+Adults over 1.5 kg eat one medium rat every 14โ€“21 days.
+Always use frozen/thawed โ€” live rodents can seriously injure your snake.
+Prey should match the widest point of your snake's body.

 ๐ŸฆŽ How much to feed a bearded dragon

-Baby bearded dragons (0โ€“3 months) eat mostly insects (80%) fed twice daily โ€” as many as they'll eat in 5 minutes.
-Adults shift to mostly salads (70โ€“80% leafy greens and veg) with insects 3โ€“5 times per week.
-A 400g adult beardie typically needs around 20โ€“30 appropriately-sized dubia roaches or crickets per feeding, plus a large portion of leafy greens daily.
-Always dust insects with calcium powder and gut-load them 24 hours before feeding.
+Baby beardies eat mostly insects (80%) twice daily โ€” as many as eaten in 5 minutes.
+Adults eat mostly salad (70โ€“80% leafy greens) with insects 3โ€“5ร— per week.
+A 400g adult typically needs 20โ€“30 appropriately-sized dubia roaches per feeding plus a large daily salad.
+Always dust insects with calcium+D3 powder and gut-load them 24 hours before use.

 ๐Ÿ How much to feed fish

-Most aquarium fish should eat 1โ€“2% of their body weight per day in dry food, divided across 1โ€“2 feedings.
-The golden rule: feed only what they can eat in 2 minutes and remove anything left over immediately.
-Uneaten food decomposes and produces ammonia, which is toxic even at low levels.
-Skipping one feeding day per week is actually beneficial โ€” it prevents bloating, clears the digestive system, and mimics natural conditions.
+Most aquarium fish should eat 1โ€“1.5% of body weight daily, divided into 1โ€“2 feedings.
+The golden rule: feed only what they eat in 2 minutes.
+Uneaten food decomposes and produces toxic ammonia.
+Skipping one day per week is healthy and mimics nature.
+Goldfish need less โ€” 0.5โ€“1% โ€” because they're slower and have a lower metabolism.

 ๐Ÿ‡ How much to feed a rabbit

-Hay should make up 80โ€“90% of a rabbit's diet and be available at all times โ€” it's critical for gut motility and dental health.
-A 2kg rabbit eating primarily timothy hay alongside a small amount of pellets needs roughly 50โ€“60g of pellets per day alongside unlimited hay.
-Fresh leafy greens (about 2 cups per 2kg of body weight) can be offered daily.
-Avoid muesli-style mixes โ€” rabbits selectively eat the sugary bits and leave the nutritious parts.
+Hay should make up 80โ€“90% of a rabbit's diet and be available at all times.
+A 2 kg rabbit needs roughly 50โ€“60g of pellets per day plus unlimited timothy hay and 2 cups of leafy greens per 2 kg body weight daily.
+Avoid muesli-style mixes โ€” rabbits pick out the sugary bits and leave the nutritious parts, leading to dental disease and obesity.

 ๐Ÿฆœ How much to feed a bird

-Birds have very high metabolic rates โ€” a 30g budgerigar can consume 15โ€“20% of its body weight in food daily.
-A typical cockatiel (85g) needs approximately 6โ€“8g of pellets or seed per day, or about 1โ€“2 tablespoons.
-Pellet-based diets are nutritionally superior to seed-only diets and help prevent the obesity and nutritional deficiencies common in seed-fed birds.
-Fresh vegetables should also be offered daily.
+Birds have very high metabolic rates.
+A 30g budgie may eat 15โ€“20% of its body weight daily.
+A cockatiel (85g) needs about 6โ€“8g of pellets per day.
+Pellet-based diets are nutritionally superior to seed-only diets.
+Seeds are high in fat and low in vitamins โ€” birds on seed-only diets commonly develop obesity and vitamin deficiencies.

-๐ŸฆŽ How much to feed a leopard gecko
+๐Ÿด How much to feed a horse

 ๐Ÿ”ฌ